sharmaadityaHQ/bossy-helper/README.md

 ### JS and SCSS quality assurance

-Before submitting a PR/MR make sure your code is compliant with our JS rules by running: npm run test:js You can format it automatically by running: npm run format.
+Before submitting a PR/MR make sure your code is compliant with our JS rules by running `npm run test:js`.
+You can format it automatically by running `npm run format`.

-To make sure your SCSS is compliant run: npm run test:scss Heading - Build it to ensure it will work on production npm run build
+To make sure your SCSS is compliant run `npm run test:scss`.

+### Build it to ensure it will work on production

+`npm run build`

 Builds the app for production to the build folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.
-The build is minified and the filenames include the hashes.
+It correctly bundles React in production mode and optimizes the build for the best performance.The build is minified and the filenames include the hashes.
 Your app is ready to be deployed!
-See the section about (https://facebook.github.io/create-react-app/docs/deployment) for more information.
+See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.